mrcagney/geohexgrid/README.rst

 A hexagonal tiling is a covering of the plane with regular hexagons in which exactly three hexagons meet at each vertex.
 (For more details, see `the Wikipedia article on hexagonal tilings <https://en.wikipedia.org/wiki/Hexagonal_tiling>`_.)
 The **circumradius** of a hex grid is the circumradius of any one of its hexagons, that is, the radius of a circle circumscribing any one of the hexagons.
-This library favours the word 'grid' over 'tiling', because 'grid' is used more often in geographic context, the main context of this library.
+This library favors the word 'grid' over 'tiling', because 'grid' is used more often in geographic context, the main context of this library.

 The two main features of this library are